Pacific Union College: Student life

-Diversity & Demographics
+Demographics

-Pacific Union College accepts diversity as part of its mission and as a prerequisite for a liberal arts education.
-In its Diversity Statement, Pacific Union College states that it understands diversity to include aspects listed in the WSCUC Statement of Diversity: race, ethnicity, socioeconomic class, gender, age, religious belief, sexual orientation and disability.
-It goes on to state that PUC supports a campus climate of "genuine appreciation, rather than mere tolerance, for community members representing the full range of human diversity."

-Within the student body, the three largest ethnic demographics are Hispanic (31% in fall 2021), Asian (23%), and White (21%), while the remaining quarter includes Black students and others.
-Female students make up a majority of those on campus (63%), while male students comprise roughly over a third (37%).
+Within PUC's student body, the three largest ethnic demographics are Hispanic (31% in fall 2021), Asian (23%), and White (21%), while the remaining quarter includes Black students and others.
+Female students make up a majority of those on campus (63%), while male students comprise about a third (37%).
 A large majority of students are from California (78%), with only a fraction enrolling from out of state.

-The U.S. News & World Report ranks Pacific Union College second out of 219 ranked National Liberal Arts Colleges for Campus Ethnic Diversity.
-It also ranks PUC as a top 100 National Liberal Arts College for Economic Diversity and Most International Students.
+PUC was ranked as the most diverse liberal arts college in the Western United States by the U.S. News & World Report for the 2022–2023 school year.

+PUC also maintains a DEI Council as well as a Title IX Office.
+It accepts the WSCUC criteria for diversity: race, ethnicity, socioeconomic class, gender, age, religious belief, sexual orientation and disability.

-Student Association
+Student association

 The Pacific Union College Student Association (PUCSA) was started in 1887, just five years after the college was founded.
 It consists of an executive branch and a Student Senate.
 PUCSA funds publication of the school's student-run newspaper, the Campus Chronicle, and the college yearbook, the Diogenes Lantern.
-Recently, the Funnybook ceased print publication and is now accessible exclusively through its website.

 Student organizations

 There are more than 50 clubs, Honor's Associations and Student Ministries active on campus at Pacific Union College.
 These include the Secular Student Alliance, Biology Club, Asian Student Association, Pre-Med Club, Korean Adventist Student Association, Dramatic Arts Society, Musical Arts Symposium, Homeless Ministry, Psi Chi, College Democrats and others.
-In addition to the Campus Chronicle, there are several other student-run publications a literary periodical, Quicksilver.
+In addition to the Campus Chronicle, there are several other student-run publications including a literary periodical, Quicksilver.

 Gay and Straight People

 A gay-straight alliance, Gay and Straight People (GASP), has operated on campus since October 2008.
 It was first organized by a pre-med student named Jonathan Heldt, who established the alliance when he was a senior in the hopes of creating a support group for LGBTQ students and their allies.
 Originally intending to form an official club, Heldt's proposal was rejected by PUC's Advisory Council.

 Students and faculty continue to meet regularly to discuss LGBTQ issues.
 Though the club remains formally unrecognized by the college, the group contributed to the expansion of all-gender bathrooms on campus, and has had presence at the college's student orientation and club fairs.
 In December 2022, the Student Senate passed a bill calling for GASP's recognition as an official club, though it has yet to be addressed by administration.